Hospitality Social Media Marketing: Key Takeaways

 - Decision: Direct bookings happen via shoppable posts or bio links

-And with 61% of travelers having booked a hotel after seeing it on Instagram, hotel social media marketing is no longer just for brand awareness – it powers real bookings across the entire funnel.
+In fact, 61% of travelers have booked a hotel after seeing it on Instagram — proving that hotel social media marketing is no longer just for brand awareness – it powers real bookings across the entire funnel.

 Key Social Media Platforms and How Hotels Use Them